gauravkarki93/Human-Action-and-Face-Recognition-Recognition/README.md

 order to remove the background surroundings from moving object.
-6. The resulting object is a motion history image which is similar to a silhouette5.
+6. The resulting object is a motion history image which is similar to a silhouette.
 7. Flatten the resulting Motion History Image for class j = [walk, jack, bend] and calculate the L1-Principal Components using Individual method1.